Chapter 5 - Playing the Game

 PERFORM

-Make an APPEARANCE roll as your hero attempts to perform something.
+Make a general APPEARANCE roll as your hero attempts to perform something.
 This generally applies to a broad range of actions, and the GM will help define when this action is appropriate, but typically: acting as a character in a stage performance, or dancing for a group of court nobles, or playing the violin at a concert, are all examples of appropriate situations for the PERFORM action.

 RECALL